 Every piece of data in the PCB design process has its place and purpose.
 If you know why and what they are, your team, fabrication, and Assembly house will thank you.
 They are the seeds we plant to bring about some amazing things, but only when we know how to use them and, more importantly, why.

-Would you like to find out more about how Altium can help you?
+Learn how to shift strategies and accommodate PCB data management processes to fit market demands.
+Would you like to find out more about how Altium can help you with your next PCB design?
 Talk to an expert at Altium.

 About the AuthorFollow on Twitter Follow on Linkedin More Content by John Watson